CommunityToolkit/WindowsCommunityToolkit/docs/animations/Light.md

 ## Examples

-- The light behavior is great drawing the user's eye towards a particular pieces of user interface.
+- The light behavior is great at drawing the user's eye towards a particular pieces of user interface.
 Closer the light source, the more focused it will be, but, will make the overall UI element darker.
 The further away from the light source the more the light will spread over the UIElement.
 - Use this to create chaining animations with other animations

     **Sample Code**